LewisBull2303/battleships/README.md

 - If the player selects no then the game exits out
 - User Stories Answered: 2, 7, 8, 9, 13

+*Please note that for this picture I changed the ai_lives to 1 manually this is not how the game works*
 <details>
  <summary>Images</summary>